 A fun fact is that many manufacturers utilize terpenes to create scented body washes, soaps, and even fragrances.
 Sometimes, cannabis manufacturers will even use terpenes to flavour cannabis products such as distillate cartridges and tinctures.

-But terpenes aren’t only for making things smell great, plants actually use terpenes as the first line of defense to ward off potential predators like insects or foraging animals.
+But terpenes aren’t only for making things smell great, plants actually use terpenes as the first line of defence to ward off potential predators like insects or foraging animals.

 In some cases, terpenes can also play a vital role in attracting pollinators for plants as well.